-f.
-Risk management
+e.
+Risk Management

 The Governors have assessed the major risks to which the Academy is exposed, in particular those relating to specific teaching, provision of facilities and other operational areas of the Academy.
-With regard to financial risk, the Governors have developed a system to assess risks i.e. The Risk Management Policy/Risk Register.
+With regard to financial risk, the Governors have developed a system to assess risks i.e. The Risk Register.
 This ensures that systems and internal financial controls are reviewed at least annually in order to minimise risk; all identified risks are reviewed again on at least an annual basis.
-Where significant financial risk still remains the Governors have ensured that they have adequate insurance cover.
+Where significant financial risk still remains the Governors have ensured where possible that they have adequate insurance cover.